MICROSCOPE instrument in-flight characterization: Instrument characterization

 So in FR mode, each mass is displaced towards one direction then the opposite.
 The maximum range in one direction is considered attained when the test-mass is not free of motion anymore along or about at least one of its degrees of freedom, observed as a deviation from the expected course (with respect to the stimulus) and indication of a mechanical contact between the mass and a stop.

 This campaign provided insightful information on the actual mechanical configuration of the core of our instrument.
-Table \ref{table:range} summarizes all free motions deduced from the position detector.
+Tab. \ref{table:range} summarizes all free motions deduced from the position detector.
 In order to be compared to the integration metrology that gives mechanical expectations, the position measurement bias due to capacitive border effect as described in Ref. \cite{liorzoucqg2} shall also be accounted for.
 In particular the measured value is the apparent position from a capacitive point of view which differs from actual position along $X$ axis by about 30$\mu$m for IS1-SUREF and 25$\mu$m for IS2-SUEP, deduced from ground test capacitance measurements.
 This leads to recenter a little IS1-SUREF and IS2-SUEP test-masses.
 Then, only IS1-SUEP proof-mass presents a critical free motion of only 8.1$\mu$m in the $X$ axis positive direction, which increases the noise and bias due to patch effects.
 However, the bias effect is quite negligible when considering a few tens of $mV$ for this phenomenon.
-The others axes are less sensitive to capacitive border effects.
+The other axes are less sensitive to capacitive border effects.
 However, SUEP has a narrower cage in which the mass can move freely which is limiting for scientific measurements requiring excentered sessions (some characterization sessions or even scientific sessions could have benefited from a greater offcentering, to magnify some disturbing effects).
-The SUREF meets most integration expectations (if not the design values).